ashneetrathore/SpotifyBrowser/README.md

   Type a keyword (e.g. track title, artist name, album title), select the *track* option from the dropdown, and click `Search`.\
   Results are displayed in a track list table, where each track links to its associated Track page, Artist page, and Album page.

-> Navigating the Artist, Album, and Track pages is intuitive.
-Each page contains context-aware links that allow seamless navigation between artists, albums, and tracks.
+> Each page contains context-aware links that allow intuitive, seamless navigation between artists, albums, and tracks.
 To navigate back home, click `Home` in the top navigation bar.